Asphaltic concrete (asphalt) and chipseal are the two surfacing options most commonly used on our roads.

 Watertightness: Asphalt is quite sponge like when applied in the thicknesses required for our flexible pavements in the Wellington area.
 Chipseal is a great water proofer and is critical to the survival of our roads.

 Texture of final surface: Most asphalts used in Wellington have a smooth surface.
-Chipseal has a textured surface that can very from only marginally rougher than asphalt to extremely coarse, depending on the need.
+Chipseal has a textured surface that can vary from only marginally rougher than asphalt to extremely coarse, depending on the need.

 Skid resistance and safety: Asphalt has lower skid resistance than Chipseal.
 Thus, chipseal is safer from a vehicle breaking perspective.
 Good to have a chipseal on the approach to a pedestrian crossing for example.